-This is a perfectly safe & viable way to do small changes or radiator removal / replacement / new valves etc without emptying the system and avoiding needing to flush & refill….
-Or so various plumbers seem to reckon at any rate!
+This is a pretty safe & simple way to do small changes to pipework or routine maintenance tasks such as removing radiators to clean or replace them, or replacing valves etc. without emptying the system and avoiding needing to flush & refill….
+Or so various plumbers seem to reckon at any rate.

 If you’ve never had your heating system flushed or cleaned however, it’s probably worth taking the time to do a quick DIY chemical clean before replacing a radiator.
 This is a DIY task that anyone with an elementary knowledge of plumbing can probably accomplish without too much effort, and can help prolong the lifetime of your heating system’s components!

 Without further ado, the process is started by first either closing off the heating’s feed & expansion tank outlet/feed into the heating system, or by fitting a “bung” into the tank’s outlet pipe.
 Once done, repeat for the heating’s open vent pipe.

 Didn’t have a suitable purpose-made bung available so simply used a speedfit 15mm stop end to seal the vent.